-A training program is hard to stick to both mentally and physically.
-It requires you account for many lifestyle factors.
-It requires you develop lifestyle habits that keep you doing healthy things and not doing unhealthy things.
-Success comes from developing these habits for the longterm.
+A training program is hard to stick to mentally and physically.
+It requires you to juggle many things simultaneously.
+It requires you to develop healthy habits.
+Success comes from developing these habits for the long term.
 Most give up when they fail to develop the habits because it is just too hard to stay consistent through sheer willpower—you are human aren’t you?
 It is against human nature to consciously force ourselves into painful situations.
 Try to develop a passion for your training and nutrition.
 Make yourself uncomfortable and recognize that feeling as accomplishment.
 Relish in it.

 The results come from top notch nutrition, recovery, and rest habits.

 Because of the difficulty in changing habits and lifestyle, the majority of people who start a program fail to stick with it.
 The way to succeed is to develop the habits.
 Start with one habit at a time.
 Each new habit change will have a complementary effect on your other habits.
-The more good habits you solidify into your routine, the easier it will be to change your bad habits, and eventually you can have mostly good habits and only a few bad habits.
+The more good habits you solidify into your routine, the easier it will be to change your bad habits.
+Eventually you will end up with the majority of your habits falling into the “good” category.

 Drop the all or nothing mentality.
-If you miss a few days, weeks, or months, that’s ok, just focus on the NOW.
-Get your ass back in the gym NOW.
-Each new day is a chance to make a conscious decision for the better and should be independent of your past failures or success.
-The only thing that matters is now.
-Get working NOW.
+If you miss a few days, weeks, or months, that’s ok, just focus on the NOW and get your ass back in the gym NOW.
+Each new day is a chance to make a conscious decision for the better.
+This should always be independent of your past failures or success.
+The only thing that matters is now!